 - In particular have noticed a lot of Canadian Amazon sellers ship from USA.
 That could be easily overlooked!
 When buying on Amazon, click the link that says 1 new from (it may say a number other than 1, but that was just an example) – and check the table which shows who the sellers are and which geographical locations they are shipping from.

 - As part of my research I came across another supplement by Pure Encapsulations called All-In-One.
 However, sadly, this multivitamin was not cut from the same cloth as O.N.E, and misses off a lot of the essential micronutrients that O.N.E has.
 Despite it having the same manufacturer.

 Thorne Research – Basic Nutrients 2 / Day

-Thorne Research brand is a favourite choice of supplements from Rhonda.
+Thorne Research brand is Dr. Rhonda Patrick’s favorite choice of supplements.
 She currently uses it for her magnesium citramate, vitamin D3, Meriva and more.

 - Noticeably it doesn’t contain Iron or Potassium.
 However, for red meat eaters the former may be acceptable.

 - Its not cheap, its around $30 for a 1 month supply (each pack contains 60 capsules, and a daily serving is 2)

 Now is a reputable brand that Rhonda has discussed using (for other products) in the past.
 This particular multivitamin by now covers a very broad spectrum of the essential micronutrients our body needs.
 Each serving is 4 pills, and a 120 capsule tub contains 30 days of servings.